JiaqiMEI/PlantCrossSectionSegment/README.md

 # Launch guide
-        Settle *.py files (in the branch of ‘Code&wxGlade’) as they were and run 'WelcomePage.py' in Python IDEs.
+        Settle *.py files (in the branch of ‘CodeS&wxGlade’) as they were and run 'WelcomePage.py' in Python IDEs.
         Test.png (in the branch of 'TestFileS') may be used for the very first-run.